ppy/osu-wiki/news/2023/2023-05-24-new-featured-artist-tephe.md

 ![](https://assets.ppy.sh/artists/361/header.jpg)

-While most musicians here boast years of experience and massive back-catalogues of music, **tephe** is special.
+While most musicians here boast years of experience and massive back catalogues of music, **tephe** is special.
 Their first release *Neppa* in 2021 became an instant hit with its J-rock style inspired by VOCALOID artists like *Jin*, *Surii*, *Tsumiki*, and *N-buna*.

 *Neppa* is barely a minute long, so anyone could've predicted that it would be popular here on osu! too.